mwitjez/Orchardman/README.md

 - Change the appearance of your character

-- View your best score at the and of each game
+- View your best score at the end of each game

 ---